dansan-dsn/Teach-Javascript/README.md

 - 📌 Progress beats polish.
 - 📌 A completed small project > a perfect unfinished one.
 - 📌 You can improve on it later — after you finish version 1.

+---

+### 🧠 If you don’t know what structure to use → Ask these 3 questions

+1️⃣ Do I need to store many values?

+- If yes → Array

+2️⃣ Do I need to count/track occurrences?

+- Object or Map

+3️⃣ Do I need uniqueness only?

+- Set